-We know it's not always easy to speak to patients about smoking, so here’s some advice on how to encourage people to quit.
+We know it's not always easy to speak to people about smoking, so here’s some advice on how to encourage them to quit.

 People only stop smoking when they’re ready and want to do it.
 Being asked to quit by friends, family or healthcare professionals rarely leads to someone stopping successfully.
 If they’re not ready, there’s not much you can do.